jasonkiss/web-standards/guidance/quick-reference/a11y-content-editors.md

 *   **Headings are marked up as HTML headings.**

-    If something looks like a heading, it should be marked up as a heading.
+    If something acts and looks like a heading, mark it up as a heading.
 Similarly, something that is marked up as an HTML heading should look like a heading.

     Don’t choose heading styles based on what they look like.
 If a level-3 heading looks smaller than a level-5 heading, talk to your designer.